BFL-lab/Mfannot/README.md

 #### BLAST matrices

-Download BLAST matrices from the ncbi `ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/*` and set the environment variable `BLASTMAT` to point to the directory where you have download the matrices.
+Download BLAST matrices from the ncbi `ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/*` (eg: `wget -r -np -nd -P /path/to/mfannot/blast_matrices ftp://ftp.ncbi.nlm.nih.gov/blast/matrices`) and set the environment variable `BLASTMAT` to point to the directory where you have download the matrices.